Florida video footage of an alligator fight in front of her front door

 What to do if you find an alligator:

 - Keep a safe distance.
-Never feed a reptile - when feeding, alligators can overcome their natural alertness and learn to associate people with food.
+Never feed a reptile - by feeding, alligators can overcome their natural alertness and learn to associate people with food.

 - Swim only in designated swimming areas during daylight hours.
 Alligators are most active between dusk and dawn.